coatyio/coaty-js/examples/sensor-things/README.md

 npm run build
 ```

-Before starting the sensorThings example, you need an MQTT broker listening on
+Before starting the SensorThings example, you need an MQTT broker listening on
 port 1883 and websocket port 9883.
 To make this example ready to use, the `broker`
 folder defines an npm package definition which uses the built-in broker of
 the Coaty framework.
 To make it usable, just run `cd broker &&  npm install`.
-To easily trace communication events distributed by the sensorThings application,
+To easily trace communication events distributed by the SensorThings application,
 this broker logs any MQTT messages to the console.
 Note that you should **not**
 use this broker as is for production purposes.